architech-boards/brancaboard/source/definitions.rst

 .. warning::

- There are also two commands for flashing the LEDs that are in section variables and are:
+ In the section of the variables there are two commands to flash the LED:

  | uint8_t LBflash=0; // Led Blue 0==FlashOFF 1==FlashON
  | uint8_t LGflash=0; // Led Green 0==FlashOFF 1==FlashON